 If you live for the weekend you probably love a good brunch.
 Going to a low-carb diet shouldn’t ruin your brunch.
 With all the great benefits of eggs, fruit, and greens, there are tons of great low-carb options on many menus out there.
 Here are my 5 low-carb brunch tips!

-Before we jump in, just a call out that the absolute best tip I have for eating out is be nice to the restaurant staff.
+Before we jump in, just a call out that the absolute best tip I have for eating out is to be nice to the restaurant staff.
 They can help you navigate menus and be your advocate with the kitchen staff.
 But if you aren’t kind and respectful of them, they really won’t want to help you.
 Be a good person, get good service!

 Low-Carb Brunch Tip #1 – Low-Carb Bubbly

 Obviously we have to start with drinks.
 Nothing says brunch like a mimosa.
 And while OJ is obviously off the table, that doesn’t mean you have to have a dry day.
-Just a dry champagne.
+Just a glass of dry champagne.
 That’s right, dry champagne is totally on the table with a low-carb diet.
 Try it with orange slices and soda instead of orange juice. or throw in a few berries for a bright and flavorful addition.
 Mix with your favorite seltzer waters if you want an easy cocktail.
 You can even add rosemary or mint to add flavor and make that glass beautiful.
 Just remember, moderation in everything!

 Want some additional ideas for low-carb drinks?
-Check out 12 Keto Friendly Adult Beverages
+Check out 12 Keto-Friendly Adult Beverages

 Low-Carb Brunch Tip #2 – Eggs Benny Without the Bread

 I love a good eggs Benedict!
-The creamy, zesty hollandaise, beautifully, runny poached egg, salty ham or buttery salmon.
+The creamy, zesty hollandaise, beautifully, runny poached egg, salty ham, or buttery salmon.
 But we have to hit the breaks on the muffin or toast it’s normally all adorably piled on.
 But don’t despair!
 Just ask your server if they can replace the muffin with sliced tomatoes or mixed greens.
 Are you an avocado lover?
 Ask if they can sub the muffin for avocado!
 You’ll still have all the delicious parts of an Eggs Benedict without sacrificing anything but the empty carbs.
 I love this hack and I’ve used it in many restaurants, with lots of success.
 Try it!

 Looking for some great egg recipes you can make at home?
 Check out 14 Best Keto Egg Breakfast Recipes.